szabgab/perlmaven.com/sites/en/pages/how-to-get-the-last-character-of-a-string-in-perl.md

 (There is also a 4th parameter, to [replace a substring](/string-functions-length-lc-uc-index-substr), but let's not discuss that now.)

-Even the 3rd parameter from the above list, the <b>length</b>, is optional.
+Even the 3rd parameter from the above list, the **length**, is optional.
 If not given it means "till the end of the string".

 The 2nd parameter can be either a positive number, then it is an offset from the left-hand side of the string.
 (Most people would call it the beginning of the string, but I know places where strings start on the right-hand side, so let's call it "left-hand side".)